Installation and Fundamentals

-Prior to integrating Beefree SDK, ensure you have:
+Prior to integrating Beefree SDK, ensure you have completed the following:

 3. A modern web browser (Chrome, Firefox, Safari, Edge).